 The Department of Economic and Community Development will comply with the Title VI Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987.
 The department will utilize its best efforts in maintaining compliance in all programs subject to the requirements of Title VI and all other federal regulations applicable to the administration of such programs.

-The Tennessee Department of Economic & Community Development will not on the basis of race, color, or national origin:
+The Tennessee Department of Economic and Community Development will not on the basis of race, color, or national origin:

 All agencies receiving financial assistance through the department must sign a statement of compliance with Title VI of the Civil Rights Act of 1964.